 Once you are focused, you can calm your mind.
 This requires discipline and you won’t master it immediately but don’t let that discourage you.
 Your mind will wander, that’s normal.
 Just try not to beat yourself up.
 Acknowledge that you had a thought and bring your mind back to focus on your breathing.

 Most importantly, meditation is something done with intensity and focus, once you achieve that, you have reached the pinnacle of meditation.
 As I said though, it won’t happen overnight.
 After all, monks take years to master it and they do it for a living!
 Little old you will just have to be patient.
+If you need some help, try downloading an app such as Insight Timer.

 So try it today and you’ll find yourself feeling the benefits almost immediately.
 In the long term, it can improve both your physical and mental health and leave you much more resilient and able to cope with what menopause throws at you.